 Great work.
 You're making a difference.

-wisdom A almost 3 years ago from Charlotte NC
+wisdom A about 3 years ago from Charlotte NC

 Just like my dad.
 I love you...

-Elys Ch almost 3 years ago from New Jersey
+Elys Ch about 3 years ago from New Jersey

 I miss my father and all the times I held the light he was a light that shines everyday I live.

-Vickie M almost 3 years ago from Dallas TX
+Vickie M about 3 years ago from Dallas TX

 It's called Point of Light sung by Randy Travis.

-Amanda T about 3 years ago from Denton, MD
+Amanda T over 3 years ago from Denton, MD

 I can't help but smile every time I see this commercial.
 It reminds me of my Father, and the song stays in my head most of the day.
 Great spot!

-Erica, m about 3 years ago from Savannah, Georgia
+Erica, m over 3 years ago from Savannah, Georgia

-Paul S about 3 years ago from Kentucky
+Paul S over 3 years ago from Kentucky

 Reminds me of my Dad....very inspiring and think my students will appreciate it!